History of the FIGC

 The Federazione Italiana Giuoco Calcio was founded in Turin on 26th March 1898 and played its part in making football the most important sport in the country.
 The same year and again in Turin, the first championship was played in a single day with Genoa winning and sewing the first Scudetto with the Italian flag onto their chests.

-The FIGC's coinciding history with Italian football also includes success on the international stage: four World Cups (1934 - 1938 - 1982 - 2006), one European Championship (1968), one Gold Medal and two Bronze Medals (1936, 1928 and 2004).
+The FIGC's coinciding history with Italian football also includes success on the international stage: four World Cups (1934 - 1938 - 1982 - 2006), two European Championships (1968 - 2020), one Gold Medal and two Bronze Medals (1936, 1928 and 2004).
 This also includes silverware secured by the youth teams and Italian clubs triumphing in both FIFA and UEFA competitions.

 The National Team made its first appearance on 15 May 1910 at the Arena in Milan.
 Dressed in white, Italy beat France 6-2.
 The next year against Hungary, the side played in blue for the first time in a tribute to the House of Savoy.
 Unfortunately, the First World War suspended activities between 1916 and 1919 with a large number of directors and players falling in the conflict.
 The arduous recovery didn’t prevent the Azzurri from taking part in the 1920 Olympics held in Antwerp or the 1924 games in Paris.
 The side’s development continued with bronze medal success at the 1928 Amsterdam Olympics under Head Coach Augusto Rangone.